Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Truganina - South East had a median taxpayer income of $51,709 and an average income of $61,072 in financial year 2022.
-This was lower than the national average, with Greater Melbourne having a median income of $54,892 and an average income of $73,761 during the same period.
-Based on Wage Price Index growth from financial year 2022 to September 2025, estimated incomes would be approximately $57,997 (median) and $68,498 (average).
-Census data shows household, family, and personal incomes in Truganina - South East ranked between the 76th and 85th percentiles nationally.
-Income distribution data reveals that 43.8% of the population earned between $1,500 and $2,999.
-Economic strength is evident with 32.2% of households earning high weekly incomes exceeding $3,000.
+Truganina - South East SA2 had a median taxpayer income of $51,709 and an average income of $61,072 in financial year 2022.
+These figures are below the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
+By September 2025, based on a 12.16% Wage Price Index growth since financial year 2022, estimated incomes would be approximately $57,997 (median) and $68,498 (average).
+Census data indicates that household, family, and personal incomes in Truganina - South East rank highly nationally, between the 76th and 85th percentiles.
+Income distribution shows 43.8% of the population (4,679 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader regional trends where 32.8% are in the same category.
+Economic strength is evident through 32.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 17.4% of income, but strong earnings place disposable income at the 82nd percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income